 The Paula Principle attempts to explain why women aren't fulfilling their potential in the workplace: http://www.telegraph.co.uk/finance/jobs/9987734/The-Paula-Principle-why-women-arent-getting-ahead-at-work.html

 Studies have shown that if a man is competent at 75% of the skills of an advertised job he is likely to apply for it, but a woman many times won't, despite having comparable skills.
 How and why is women's competence not recognised and rewarded as men's is?
 Are we as women in the screen industries sabotaging ourselves?
 Or do we fall victim to the same unconscious biases that have historically held us back?
 There is a striking mirror-image symmetry here with the once famous Peter Principle, that "Every employee rises to his [sic] level of incompetence."
 The opposite is the Paula Principle: "Most women work below their level of competence."
 Does this explain some of the inequity in our Australian film and TV industry?

-Four emerging female feature directors will discuss their journey and its challenges.
-Panel members Sascha Ettinger Epstein (The Pink House); Romi Trower (What If It Works?); Priscilla Cameron (The Butterfly Tree) and Stevie Cruz-Martin (Pulse) will share their insights and answer audience questions at this enlightening breakfast event, with the discussion beginning at 8:30am.
+Internationally acclaimed and awarded Director Nadia Tass (Malcolm, The Big Steal, Stark) will lead an emerging female directors' panel of Sascha Ettinger Epstein (The Pink House); Romi Trower (What If It Works?); Priscilla Cameron (The Butterfly Tree) and Stevie Cruz-Martin (Pulse).
+Join the panel as they share their insights and answer audience questions at this enlightening breakfast event, with the discussion beginning at 8:30am.

 WIFT WA panel convenor: Annie Murtagh-Monks

 Have you thought about buying an Industry Cinepass?
 CLICK HERE to see the incredible value on offer for only $80.